A Fit-For-Purpose Approach to Corporate Governance

 Designated Audit Directors

-Distinctly unique to ATCO are the Designated Audit Directors (DADs) who are directors of either ATCO or Canadian Utilities.
-Each DAD is assigned to one of our Global Business Units to provide oversight based on their strengths and experience in various industry sectors.
-Each DAD meets quarterly with the relevant leadership of the Global Business Unit, and holds annual meetings with internal and external auditors.
-In addition, they review the financial statements and operating results of their respective Global Business Unit, discuss risks with management, and report on both operating results and risks to our Audit & Risk Committee.
+Distinctly unique to ATCO are the Designated Audit Directors (DADs) who are generally directors of either ATCO or Canadian Utilities.
+Each DAD is assigned to one of our Business Units to provide oversight based on their strengths and experience in various industry sectors.
+Each DAD meets quarterly with the relevant leadership of the Business Unit, and holds annual meetings with internal and external auditors.
+In addition, they review the financial statements and operating results of their respective Business Unit, discuss risks with management, and report on both operating results and risks to our Audit & Risk Committee.